tBaxter/Stickit/README.md

 allows for expanding/collapsing header navigation,  and prevents overflow of the sticky element to the header or footer.

-The sticky sidebar functionality is heavily based on stickymojo.js: http://mojotech.github.com/stickymojo/ If that's all you need, then use it.
+The sticky sidebar functionality is based on stickymojo.js: http://mojotech.github.com/stickymojo/ If that's all you need, then use it.
 They make a nice product.

 If using a collapsing header, you can hide/show content in the header based on body.collapsed.